beam-community/elixir-companies/README.md

 #### Insurance
 * [prima.it](https://www.prima.it) - Italian insurance company with a focus on cutting edge technologies.

+#### Internet of Things
+* [DIGIMONDO](https://www.digimondo.de/) - DIGIMONDO is building a LoRaWAN network providing connectivity for millions of IoT devices.
+Using Elixir for networking/routing services and web applications.

 #### Marketplaces

 * [askCharlie](https://www.askcharlie.de/) - Finding the best service providers for whatever needs you might have.